tadast/lrug.github.io/index.md

 # README.lrug

-LRUG is a London-based community for anyone who is interested in the Ruby programming language.
+LRUG is a London-based community for anyone who is interested in the Ruby programming language, especially beginners.

 LRUG provides [online](http://lrug.org/mailing-list) and [offline](http://lanyrd.com/series/lrug/) opportunities to: